1914 Kenwood House ball: Ball

 That evening some 2,000 people attended a ball at Kenwood House.
 Attendees included the peers the Duke and Duchess of Roxburghe (who also brought with them a large party that had dined at their house), the Duke and Duchess of Rutland and her daughter Lady Diana Manners, the Duke and Duchess of Manchester and their son Lord Charles Montagu, Katherine, dowager Duchess of Westminster, Constance, Duchess of Westminster, the Duke and Duchess of Wellington, the Marquess and Marchioness of Salisbury and their daughter Lady Mary Cecil, the Marquess and Marchioness of Crewe and the Earl and Countess of Lonsdale.
 It was also attended by the prime minister H. H. Asquith, the speaker of the House of Commons James Lowther and his wife and daughter, the German ambassador Karl Max, Prince Lichnowsky, the Italian ambassador the Marquis Guglielmo Imperiali and the Spanish ambassador Alfonso Merry del Val.

 The orchestra, brought from Vienna, was sited in the house's orangery and supper was served in a marquee on the south terrace.
 The marquee, which overlooked the lake, was decorated with coloured draperies and gold mouldings.
 During the ball a tango was danced.

 Later events

 The ball was one of the last major social events put on by Michael.
 He lost his fortune, derived largely from a mineral water plant in Georgia, to the Bolsheviks during the Russian Revolution.
 He became dependent on an allowance from the diamond magnate and British Army officer Sir Harold Augustus Wernher, who had married Zia in 1917.
 He was forced to relinquish the lease on Kenwood House that same year.
-The coming-out ball for Zia and Wenher's daughter Georgina in 1937 was also attended by the reigning monarch, George VI (son of George V and Mary).
+The coming-out ball for Zia and Wernher's daughter Georgina in 1937 was also attended by the reigning monarch, George VI (son of George V and Mary).

-Nada had married Prince George of Battenberg in 1916.
-Michael's wife died in 1927 and he died in 1929.
+Nada married Prince George of Battenberg in 1916.
+Michael's wife died in 1927, and he died in 1929.